 ROR = Rate of return

-A rate of return (RoR) is the net gain or loss of an investment over a specified time period, expressed as a percentage of the investment’s initial cost.
+A rate of return (RoR) is the net gain or loss of an investment over a specified period, expressed as a percentage of the investment’s initial cost.
 When calculating the rate of return, you are determining the percentage change from the beginning of the period until the end.

 SMM = Social media marketing

 Social media marketing (SMM) utilises social networking websites as a marketing tool.
-The goal of SMM is to produce content that your potential or existing customers will share with their social network in order to increase your brand’s exposure and broaden your customer reach.
+The goal of SMM is to produce content that your potential or existing customers will share with their social network to increase your brand’s exposure and broaden your customer reach.

 LTV and CLV = Lifetime value and customer lifetime value